 My friend spots this and insists, that instead of showering, I need to swim in the cold lake first thing in the morning, naked, free willy style.

 I have no choice he tells me.

 As my friend pulls down his shorts, he walks/dangles into the lake majestically.
 I told you guys in the last article that my buddy looks like Patrick Swayze from Point Break, and I do not know why but everything he does looks kind of cool.
 I am the opposite.
 If there were a goof scale, I would be at the end of it.

 So, I pull down my pants also and run, giggling like a little girl (a 2m and 105 kilos little girl), into the cold water.

 What follows is a profound experience of freedom.
 My body and mind are refreshed, renewed even.
 I am unable to think; I am just there.

 I decide to backstroke slowly, and as I dip my head into the water, I unplug.
 As I dip my ears in the water and glide slowly backwards, the only thing that I hear is the lake, my own breath, and my heartbeat.
 It feels like I am floating in space.

 I am fascinated by this simple but deep experience.
 Diving into a world far away from my normal daily trance of paying bills, worrying, and stressing out about if other people like me or not.

-As I float in this lake my eyes wander around the all surrounding pine forest.
+As I float in this lake, my eyes wander around all of the surrounding pine forests.
 I feel at home.
-I can’t help but think about the many people who are plagued by pain and depression that could be healed here.
+I cannot help but think about the many people who are plagued by pain and depression that could be healed here.
 What if the epidemic of global unhappiness is founded by our lost connection to nature.

 What if the missing puzzle piece for treating depression and suffering lies in nature.
 Modern psychological medicine is always looking for new ways to treat people.
 But what if the direction is wrong, what if we need to look backwards.